About

 Statistics

-• Over 11 % of children in US are in households headed by grandparents or other relatives; this is called kinship care.
-(US Census, ACS, 2019)
+• Around 11% of children in US are in households headed by grandparents or other relatives; this is called kinship care.
+(US Census, ACS, 2022)

 • In a U.S. classroom of 30 students, on average, at least one student is adopted or in foster care, and more are in kinship families.